FredKSchott/snowpack/www/_template/getting-started.md

 > 💡 Tip: add the "--use-yarn" or "--use-pnpm" flag to use something other than npm

-This creates our `package.json`, now let's install Snowpack
+Now let's install Snowpack to our dev dependencies with this command:

 ```
 npm install --save-dev snowpack